Carthar/Carthar-ACE-Custom-Content/README.md

 Custom Content developed for ACE.
 This content is free to use for any custom server.
-It is built for base ace with no mods.
+It is built for base ace with no mods, unless otherwise noted.
 Please credit the original author for the work and all derivative works.